1crcbl/pheap-rs/README.md

 - ```delete_min```: remove the root and reorder its children nodes.
 - ```decrease_key```: decrease the priority of an element.
 Standard implementation of a heap data structure does not support searching for a key efficiently (which is the case in this crate).
 Thus, this operation can take very long time, with an upper bound of ```O(2^(sqrt(log log n)))```.

+The crate also comes with an efficient implementation of Dijkstra's algorithm to solve the single source shortest path problem.

 ## Benchmarks
 To measure the performance of this implementation, I choose the following libraries that are available on [crates.io](https://crates.io/) to experiment:
 - [Addressable pairing heap](https://crates.io/crates/addressable-pairing-heap)